Leo231101/ALX_BE_CAPSTONE_PROJECT/README.md

 - Register, log in, and manage their accounts.
 - Create, update, and delete products.
-- Purchase products and manage stock.
+- Order products and manage stock.

 ---